kelsdoerksen/giga-connectivity/docs/index.md

 | *Figure 1.
 Example of Distance from Schools to Transmission Lines in Rwanda* |

 #### UNICEF Data
-`education_type` strings are encoded to integers ranging from 1-9 via the following dictionary:
+`education_level` strings are encoded to integers ranging from 1-9 via the following dictionary:
 ```
-education_type = {
+education_level = {
         'Pre-Primary': 0,
         'Primary': 1,
         'Secondary': 2,